 The Cruel Prince is one of my most anticipated book releases of 2018 (as you might’ve seen from my other blogpost), and I’m really looking forward to finally reading it!
 When I received the package with the book, I was amazed by how gorgeous it was, with the golden and white colours!
 I’ve heard mixed reviews about this book so far, but a lot of them are really positive and I can’t wait to find out for myself!

 5. Nevernight by Jay Kristoff

 “In a land where three suns almost never set, a fledgling killer joins a school of assassins, seeking vengeance against the powers who destroyed her family.
 Daughter of an executed traitor, Mia Corvere is barely able to escape her father’s failed rebellion with her life.
 Alone and friendless, she hides in a city built from the bones of a dead god, hunted by the Senate and her father’s former comrades.
 But her gift for speaking with the shadows leads her to the door of a retired killer, and a future she never imagined. (…)” – Goodreads

 I’ve been wanting to read Nevernight for a long time!
 It was on my to-buy list for forever, but when I wanted to purchase it, the hardcover I wanted was sold out (I think it was the UK hardcover version?).
 The US hardcover was a lot more expensive, so I wanted to wait to see if the UK version would become available again.
 A few months passed, and when it still wasn’t available, I just bought the US version.
 I received my copy a couple of days ago and I’m so excited to finally start reading it!

-Those are the five books I’m planning on reading in February and March!
+Those are the six books I’m planning on reading in the next three months!
 I’m excited for all of them, because they all sound amazing.
 Have you read any of the books I’m planning to read?
 And what books are on your TBR for this month?
 I’m curious to know!